-The Annual Business Plan is the second of the two mandated reports according to the Funding Agreement and issubmitted to the Minister on 1 November each year.
+The Annual Business Plan is the second of the two Funding Agreement mandated reports and is submitted to the Minister on 1 November each year.

 Like the Annual Report, the Business Plan is an excellent promotional document with its outline of Foundation plans, goal and objectives for the new year, as well as review of the degree to which the previous year's objectives were attained.
 The Business Plan also incorporates the audit & evaluation strategy, long-term financial plan and other appendices presenting structural elements of the Foundation.